the-genemachine/Open-Source-LLMs/Manual/manual.md

 4. **[Practical Fine-Tuning of Open-Source AI Models: Use Cases and Considerations](#60-practical-fine-tuning)**: Explore practical fine-tuning of open-source AI models, use cases, and considerations.
 5. **[Practical Fine-Tuning of Open-Source AI Models: A Critical Analysis](#61-critical-analysis)**: Learn about the critical analysis of practical fine-tuning of open-source AI models.
 6. **[Practical Use Case of Fine-Tuning Large Language Models](#62-use-case)**: Explore a practical use case of fine-tuning large language models.
+7. **[Selecting the Best Open-Source LLMs and Understanding Grok](#63-selecting-llms)**: Learn how to select the best open-source LLMs and understand Grok.

 ---